fever-ch/http-ping/README.md

 ## Install on Linux/FreeBSD/MacOS/Windows

-The [releases](https://github.com/fever-ch/http-ping/releases) are also containing archive which contains the executable file, `tar.gz` files for Linux/FreeBSD/MacOS ans `zip` files for Windows.
+The [releases](https://github.com/fever-ch/http-ping/releases) are also containing archives which contain the executable file, `tar.gz` files for Linux/FreeBSD/MacOS and `zip` files for Windows.

 ## Use with Docker
 ```